PMET-public/module-datainstall-graphql/README.md

 			}
 		}
 	}

+**productExport**: Use to create the `products.json` file.
+Creates the same data set as a native product export.
+At this time, the only product filter that is supported is a list of category ids to export products from.

+	query{
+		productExport(categoryIds:"47,46") {
+			data
+		}
+	}

 **products**: Use to create the `reviews.json` file.
 This product query will retrieve the information necessary to populate product reviews.
 Search and filter functionality follows the documented features of the products query